zopyx/fastapi-auth/README.md

 ## User management

-For now, `fastapi-auth` stores user accounts inside a Sqlite database.
+For now, `fastapi-auth` stores user accounts inside a SQL database.
 There is the `fastapi-auth-user-admin` utility for managing user accounts through the commandline.
 There is no support (and there will be no support) for managing user accounts through a web admin interface.
+The database connection can be configured using the `AUTH_DB_URI` environment variable.

 ### adding user